What Is a Present Participle?

 Kaz was exhausted.
 He

 2. Present Participles as Adjectives

-We know adjectives in general but the fun fact about present participles is that they can become adjectives.
-Now, as adjectives, they can describe nouns.
+Present participles can serve as adjectives in sentences.
+As adjectives, they can describe nouns.
 Take a look at some examples:

 To interest →

 Participle phrases are phrases that have a participle at the beginning, followed by a modifier, an object, or a complement.
 The entire phrase tends to act as an adjective, modifying nouns or pronouns.
 The present participle phrase describes a situation that is occurring at the same time as the main action.
 Pay attention that the tense of the rest of the sentence does not matter.